Khachatur01/Backgammon/README.md

  # Backgammon
 Backgammon game for console

+To build
+- cmake .
+- make

+> *After building you can remove all files except backgammon and server*

+To run game
+- ./backgammon

+To run server
+- ./server

 > *Note that minimum required window size should be 90x24 symbols and 49x24 when game started*

 The game has 3 options
 - ###### Local 2 player